Making Maps with Cartopy

 Fixing the tripole

-Instead, we need to plot with the 2D arrays of x and y locations – geolon_t and geolat_t which we save as static data from each run.
+Instead, we need to plot with the 2D arrays of (longitude, latitude) locations – geolon_t and geolat_t which we save as static data from each run.

 We load geolon_t and geolat_t and assign these 2D-arrays as coordinates on our data array.